Signal propagation and linear response in the delay Vicsek model: Linear Response to a leader

 Specifically, we consider a system of $N$ particles inside a square box with sides of length $L$ and periodic boundary conditions.
 We again assume that the individual particles except for the leader obey Eqs.~\eqref{eq:vtdisc}--\eqref{eq:rtdisc}.
-However, different from the previous section, we consider a small but nonzero value of the noise $\eta$, such that the unperturbed system eventually reaches a highly ordered non-equilibrium steady state.
-We initialize the system at time $t=0$ in a polarized state, let it evolve until time $t_I$ when it reaches a steady state, and switch on a perturbation affecting $N_\mathrm{L}$ randomly chosen leaders.
+However, different from the previous section, we consider a small but nonzero value of the noise $\eta$, such that the unperturbed system eventually reaches a highly ordered (yet noisy) non-equilibrium steady state.
+We initialize the system at time $t=0$ in a polarized state, let it evolve until time $t_I$ when it reaches a steady state independent of the initial data, and then switch on a perturbation affecting $N_\mathrm{L}$ randomly chosen leaders.
 Specifically, we assume that velocities of the leaders obey the form

 where the operator $\mathcal{T}_\varphi$ applies a deterministic rotation by an angle $\varphi$ to its argument.
 Following Ref.~\cite{pearce2016linear}, we study how this perturbation affects the discrete curvature in the overall velocity, defined as